gmirsky/tequila_notes/README.md

 ## Tequila Classifications

+### Joven

-Joven (young) tequila can be one of two definition:
+Joven (young) tequila can be one of two definitions:

 * Can be a “mixto” often called Gold or “Oro”.
 Gold Tequila is often a mixto tequila that is an “Abocado”: a tequila that has not rested in wood but instead has had caramel color, oak extract, glycerin, and/or sugar syrup added to make it appear as though it has.
 * Can be a blanco tequila that has been blended with other aged tequilas.
 These tequilas are 100% agave with a predominantly blanco flavor profile with aged tequila notes.
 Casa Dragones is an example of a 100% agave Joven Tequila made from blanco tequilas blended with 5 year extra añejo tequilas.

+### Reposado

 Reposado was introduced in 1968 and means 'rested' (aged 60+ days).
 A reposado tequila must be matured in oak or Holm oak casks of unspecified size or vats called 'pipones' (also of an unspecified size) for a minimum of 60 days.

+### Añejo

 Añejo (AKA Extra Aged) tequila (aged 1+ years).
 Añejo (literally 'old') tequila, which may also be labelled 'extra aged', is tequila that has been aged in sealed oak or Holm oak casks with a maximum capacity of 600 liters for at least one year.
 Caramel may be added to adjust the color and additives added to enhance flavor.

+### Extra Añejo

 Extra Añejo (AKA Ultra Aged) tequila (aged 3+years).
 Extra Añejo (extra old) tequila, which may also be labelled 'ultra aged', is a comparatively new tequila category introduced in March 2006.
 The terms refer to tequila aged in sealed oak or Holm oak casks with a maximum capacity of 600 liters for a minimum of three years.

+### Curados

 Curados are tequilas flavored with natural ingredients such as lemon, orange, tangerine, strawberry, pineapple and pear.
 You can also flavor tequila yourself in much the same way you would infuse flavor in a bottle of vodka.
 This category was launched in 2006 only requires a minimum 25% agave spirit to be used, leaving the remaining 75% of the fermentable sugars added can comprise cane or corn sugars.
 The standard (NOM-006-SCFI-2005) allows the addition of sweeteners, coloring and or flavorings to curados in quantities of up to 75ml per liter.

+### Cristalinos

 Cristalinos are aged tequilas that have been charcoal filtered or redistilled to remove the amber hue imparted by oak during maturation to leave a crystal-clear tequila.
 This category emerged in 2011 with Don Julio 70.
-Mostly applied to añejo tequilas, charcoal filtration is much more commonplace than re- distillation and this usually entails adding activated carbon dust to the aged tequila and then passing the tequila through cellulose filter pads to strip out the charcoal, and along with it, the color.
-This process removes some of the desirable flavors and mouthfeel from the fatty acids  Vanillins and other stripped flavors may be reintroduced prior to bottling with additives, permitted by the CRT if not more than 1% of volume.
-Just think of this as rehabilitated bad tequila that has been over processed.
+Mostly applied to añejo tequilas, charcoal filtration is much more commonplace than redistillation and this usually entails adding activated carbon dust to the aged tequila and then passing the tequila through cellulose filter pads to strip out the charcoal, and along with it, the color.
+This process removes some of the desirable flavors and mouthfeel from the fatty acids.
+Vanillins and other stripped flavors may be reintroduced prior to bottling with additives, permitted by the CRT if not more than 1% of volume.
+Just think of this as rehabilitated tequila that has been over processed.

 ## Abbreviations

-* Consejo Regulador Del Tequila, A.C. (aka CRT)
-* NOM (Norma Oficial Mexicana)
+* CRT: Consejo Regulador Del Tequila, A.C.
+(Tequila Regulatory Council), a non-profit organization that governs  the production and authenticity of tequila.
+It enforces the rules in Mexican distilleries to ensure that products labeled as tequila are made with blue agave from designated regions, the distilleries use specific production methods, and the products meet certain quality standards.
+* NOM (Norma Oficial Mexicana), a number issued by the CRT to each tequila distillery.
+Every tequila bottle must list the NOM number on the bottle.

 ## Top 10 NOMs

+The following  is a list of NOMs that consistently produce highly reviewed and top quality products.
+Some of the more notable products are listed with the NOM number in this list.

 1. NOM 1493 (Tequila Los Abuelos) Fortaleza.
 Los Abuelos
 2. NOM 1579 (El Pandillo) G4, El Vincente, Volons, Primo, Don Vincente